 Isaac Ariail Reed works in social theory, historical sociology, and cultural sociology.
 He received his Ph.D. in sociology from Yale University in 2007, and his B.A. in Mathematics and Sociology & Anthropology from Swarthmore College in 2000.
 He is the author of Interpretation and Social Knowledge: On the use of theory in the human sciences.
 A fellow of the American Council of Learned Societies in 2014-2015, he received the Lewis Coser Award for Theoretical Agenda Setting in 2015.
 His current research examines sovereignty troubles at the edge of empire and how power works during crisis.

-Matthias Revers (PhD SUNY-Albany) is a Senior Researcher and Lecturer (“Wissenschaftlicher Assistent”) at the Department of Sociology, in the area Sociology of Work, at Goethe-University Frankfurt, Germany.
+Matthias Revers (PhD SUNY-Albany) is a Lecturer in Media and Communication at the University of Leeds.
+Before going to Leeds he was a Postdoc at the Institute of Sociology at the University of Frankfurt.
 His most recent research deals with professional cultures of journalism and their role in increasingly networked public spheres, for which he conducted ethnographic research on political reporters in the US and Germany over a period of 3.5 years.
 His areas of interest are cultural sociology, media sociology, comparative media research, journalism studies, political communication, sociology of science, qualitative methodology and social theory.
 His work has been published in Journal of Communication, Media, Culture & Society, Journalism: Theory, Practice & Criticism, The American Sociologist.

 Alexander Riley received his Ph.
 D from the University of California, San Diego in 2000.
 He is the author of Godless Intellectuals?: The Intellectual Pursuit of the Sacred Reinvented and Impure Play: Sacredness, Transgression, and the Tragic in Popular Culture.
 He is currently working on a study of the memorialization of the site of United Flight 93 in Shanksville, Pennsylvania that explores American cultural narratives on heroism and violent death.